magshaban/windows-temp-cleaner/README.md

 ## Description

-`clean.bat` is a batch script meticulously crafted to automate the cleanup of temporary files and directories on a Windows system.
+`clean_temp_files.bat` is a batch script meticulously crafted to automate the cleanup of temporary files and directories on a Windows system.
 By utilizing this script, users can efficiently free up disk space and enhance system performance through the removal of superfluous files.

 ## Features